LvStrnggg/obfuscator-base/README.md

 # How to build?
  - Open the directory in IntelliJ or Eclipse and build it... duh.

+# What are the in.jar and out.jar files?
+These are added in the project as a sample, which you can test your transformers on.

 # Still have more questions?
 Join my discord server: https://discord.gg/5cK6GZnTGd